linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 As the depression begins, debt defaults and restructurings hit the various players, especially leveraged lenders (e.g., banks), like an avalanche.
 Both lenders' and depositors' justified fears feed on themselves, leading to runs on financial institutions that typically don't have the cash to meet them unless they are under the umbrella of government protections.
 Cutting interest rates doesn't work adequately because the floors on risk-free rates have already been hit and because as credit spreads rise, the interest rates on risky loans go up, making it difficult for those debts to be serviced.
 Interest rate cuts also don't do much to help lending institutions that have liquidity problems and are suffering from runs.
 At this phase of the cycle, debt defaults and austerity (i.e., the forces of deflation) dominate, and are not sufficiently balanced with the stimulative and inflationary forces of printing money to cover debts (i.e., debt monetization).

 With investors unwilling to continue lending and borrowers scrambling to find cash to cover their debt payments, liquidity—i.e., the ability to sell investments for money—becomes a major concern.
-As an illustration, when you own a  $100,000 debt instrument, you presume that you will be able to exchange it for$ 100,000 in cash and, in turn, exchange the cash for 100,000 worth of goods and services.
+As an illustration, when you own a  \$100,000 debt instrument, you presume that you will be able to exchange it for\$ 100,000 in cash and, in turn, exchange the cash for 100,000 worth of goods and services.
 However since the ratio of financial assets to money is high, when a large number of people rush to convert their financial assets into money and buy goods and services in bad times, the central bank either has to provide the liquidity that's needed by printing more money or allow a lot of defaults.

 The depression can come from, or cause, either solvency problems or cash-flow problems.
 Usually a lot of both types of problems exist during this phase.
 A solvency problem means that, according to accounting and regulatory rules, the entity does not have enough equity capital to operate—i.e., it is "broke" and must be shut down.
 So, the accounting laws have a big impact on the severity of the debt problem at this moment.
 A cash-flow problem means that an entity doesn't have enough cash to meet its needs, typically because its own lenders are taking money away from it—i.e., there is a "run."
 A cash-flow problem can occur even when the entity has adequate capital because the equity is in illiquid assets.
 Lack of cash flow is an immediate and severe problem—and as a result, the trigger and main issue of most debt crises.